domfarolino/algorithms/src/algorithm_practice/String_Algorithms/boldTerms/README.md

 Here are some good assumptions and clarifications to consider:

+ - Will we want to only match search terms that are their own word (define word)?
+Or if we have the term `dom` and we have document text `dominic` will we want to bol the occurrence of `dom` within `dominic`?
+This is a good question to ask, and the algorithm in this repository bolds *any* occurrence of a term.
  - We'll want our passed-in terms list to consist only of unique terms so that we don't bold the same term multiple times (as many as it appears in the terms list).
 Making this